sim-vzla/laracruds/README.md

 #####Instalation

+	composer require sim-vzla/laracruds

+Then add the:

+	Laracruds\LaracrudsServiceProvider::class

+to your providers array in config/app.php.
+To publish the config files use:

+	php artisan vendor:publish --provider=Laracruds\LaracrudsServiceProvider

 #####Usage
 Lets say you wanna create a User model repository.
 Well then just extend the base repository class of the package: